The Hierarchy of HR Job Titles (With Average Salary)

 HR job hierarchy

 Human resources departments often build a hierarchy of jobs, each level containing employees who may support others or perform specialized duties.
 This ranking helps ensure the department operates smoothly and meets the company’s personnel needs.
-Here is a list of human resources job levels a company might have:
+Here's a list of human resources job levels a company might have:

 Lower- or entry-level HR jobs